-Videos: Bringing healthcare to the community in Uganda19 July 2011
+Videos: Bringing healthcare to the community in Uganda

 The first of the two films shows the lack of access to health care for those living in many rural areas of Uganda and the consequent need for VHTs.
 The film focuses on the stories of mothers whose children have suffered from malaria or other infectious diseases such as diarrhoea or pneumonia, making the need for community health care clear and all the more urgent.
 The film shows how mothers recognise and respond to symptoms, seeking care from traditional herbalists as well as visiting private drug sellers when traditional methods fail.

 The second film profiles CBAs working in Uganda.
 One talks about his role but also why it’s difficult for community members to keep up good health practices.
 This highlights the importance of health education and promotion and the role VHT members can play in increasing awareness.